amadejpapez/Bomb-It/README.md

 ## ✍️ Overview

 Based on a widely popular Flash game series named Bomb It.

-You can play the game solo or with a friend from the same machine.
-The remaining ones can be filled with computer bots.
+Specifically the Bomb It 4.

 <br>

 ## 🎮 Features

 - 💻 local multiplayer for up to 2 players
-- 🤖 up to 4 players in total, rest can be filled with bots
+- 🤖 up to 4 players in total, the rest can be filled with computer bots
-- 🏆 2 different game modes
+- 🏆 2 game modes
 - 💣 bombs
 - ⭐️ collectable bonuses
-- 🧱 fixed and temporary obstacles
+- 🧱 fixed and removable obstacles
+- 🌈 character selection
 - 📊 local leaderboard
-- 🌈 character look selection

 <p align="center"><img width="700" alt="Game first screen screenshot.
 Showing from top to bottom: logo, Start button, Leaderboard button, Quit button" src="media-showcase/demo-start-menu.png"></p>